top of page

 ABOUT PAO SHAN

-Pǎo Shan (Don Woodward) is a lay-ordained Buddhist Monk and visual artist.
-In 2020, he became a full-time resident at the SokukoJi Buddhist Temple Monastery, in Battle Creek, Michigan, where he practices Soto Zen Buddhism, and is a student of Kyoun Sokuzan, a fully-transmitted Priest in the Soto Zen Buddhism Lineage.
+Pǎo Shan is a lay-ordained Zen Buddhist Monk and visual artist who lives in Kalamazoo, Michigan.
+He is a student of Kyoun Sokuzan, a fully-transmitted Priest in the Sōtō Zen Buddhist Lineage.

-Pǎo Shan was born in Scotland, but grew up in Brisbane, Australia, and considers it as his hometown.
-He moved to the Unites States in 2000.
-After studying art in high school, Pǎo Shan began painting Chinese and Japanese scenes using house acrylic paints on boards when he was 17.
+Pǎo Shan was born in Perth, Scotland.
+His family migrated to Australia when he was two years old, and he considers Brisbane, Queensland, his home town.
+He moved to the United States in 2000.
+His first public art exhibition was at age 12, a watercolor sunset on paper.
+After studying art in high school, Pǎo Shan began painting Chinese and Japanese landscape and nature scenes using house acrylic paints on boards.
 His university studies in Australia include degrees from the Queensland University of Technology, and The University of Queensland.
-He did not start publicly showing his artistic works in the United States until 2019.
+Pǎo Shan began publicly showing his work in the United States in 2019.

 Self-Portrait_58